demainwang/Spotify-Analysis-Kpop/README.md

 The repo is structured as:

+-   `data` contains all the raw dataset in rds files.
 -   `other` contains details about LLM chat interactions.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper and rds files.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to download data.